Canada 150th Anniversary in Oakville

 Tale of the Town of Oakville

-The Tale of a Town – Canada is a site-specific theatre and media project being developed in collaboration with The National Arts Centre of Canada that is capturing the collective community memory of our country’s main streets, one story at a time, while preserving local heritage and promoting neighbourhood culture.
+The Tale of a Town – Canada is a site-specific theatre and media project being developed in collaboration with The National Arts Centre of Canada that in June of 2016 catputred the collective community memory of Oakville's main streets, one story at a time, while preserving local heritage and promoting neighbourhood culture.

-Coming to downtown Oakville in June 2016, the storymobile (a.k.a. recording booth on wheels) will be gathering stories from Oakville local heroes, community stakeholders, neighbourhood residents and independent business owners by means of scheduled and impromptu interviews.
+The Storymobile (a.k.a. recording booth on wheels) has gathered over 100 stories from Oakville local heroes, community stakeholders, neighbourhood residents and independent business owners by means of scheduled and impromptu interviews.

-These stories will inspire a mobile exhibition that will be installed in Oakville in late 2016, and a stage performance piece that will take place at the Oakville Centre for the Performing Arts in summer of 2017.
+These stories are currently in the process of being formed into a mobile exhibition that will be installed at Queen Elizabeth Park Community and Cultureal Centre Main Gallery from Friday, February 10, 2017 to Monday, February 20, 2017, and a stage performance piece that will take place at the Oakville Centre for the Performing Arts in summer of 2017.
 Both project outcomes will be created in collaboration with local artists and in partnership with local organizations.